Causes of

 Jeff Olivet, U.S. Interagency Council on Homelessness (ICH) Executive Director in Exploring the Systemic Causes of Homelessness

-While homelessness is often perceived as the result of a personal or moral failure, the individual factors that contribute to homelessness are rooted in structural problems plaguing our society.
+Homelessness is often perceived as the result of a personal or moral failure, but the individual factors that contribute to homelessness are rooted in structural problems plaguing our society.
 Here, in Santa Clara County, we can point to a few key systemic forces that are pushing even more of our neighbors into homelessness every day:

 The single greatest systemic cause of homelessness is a lack of affordable housing.